 For one, they are entirely dependent on the quality of the data inputs they receive.
 Bad or inaccurate data will result in erroneous results, and the algorithm will have no way of differentiating one from the other.

-Secondly, algorithms rely on us to provide useful data points for their analyses.
+Secondly, sports betting algorithms rely on us to provide useful data points for their analyses.
 This means that any tips, insights, or starting lineups for upcoming games will be made available to the public at certain specified times, meaning everyone, bookies included, will have access to new information at the same time.

-Perhaps the most significant challenge that algorithms face is that they cannot create full pictures of the sporting events they are analyzing.
+Perhaps the most significant challenge that sports betting algorithms face is that they cannot create full pictures of the sporting events they are analyzing.
 They can only make particular snapshots based on the data they receive.
 Algorithms have no way to gauge shifts in the momentum of a game, team psychology, or the emotional state of individual players.